NeonixRIT/TDD-Example/README.md

 Going through the commit history will show TDD for an example function, `is_prime`, that returns True if a number is prime or False if a number isn't.
 It will expect to take a positive number as a parameter.

 # What is TDD?
-TDD, or Test Driven Development referse to a specific programming workflow.
+TDD, or Test Driven Development refers to a specific programming workflow.

 ### Step 1: Create Stubbed Function.
 Start with a base definition of some function.
 It will be stubbed, meaning it has no functionality, it does nothing, but has a name and parameters.
 In this case, I'm using `is_prime`